rennerpmr/DDPFinal2/HP Presentation.md

 Background
 ========================================================

 For the final Project in Developing Data Products, I created a Shiny app to predict the miles per gallon of a car, given horsepower.
-The app uses the Motor Trend cars data in the mtcars dataset
+The app uses the Motor Trend cars data in the mtcars dataset.

 ```r